…in light of the Bible.

 Hating hate, and not evil, is the great twisted and misleading double negative of our age.

-Nowhere in the bible does God command His people to hate hate.
+Nowhere in the bible does God command His people to hate, hate.
 What we read is the imperative to abhor evil and cling to what is good.
-All of this raises a few more intricate questions that I haven’t got the room here to explore here,
+All of this raises questions:

-1. How do we hate evil in a world that hates both hate, and hates anyone who proclaims that evil exists?
+1. How do we hate evil in a world that hates both hate, and haters?

 When we apply being a “good hater” to the Nazis, what is meant is that we hate the ideology of Nazism, not the German people who identified as Nazis.
 What is hated is the evil in the ideology that rules over the person and in the person, as if it were a lord without a Lord.
 The distinction between the German and the Nazi, if measured by Lewis’ criteria isn’t distorted.